frontenddogma/web-development-glossary/manuscript/m.md

 MSIE
 : → Internet Explorer

+Multi-factor authentication
+: An authentication method in which a computer user is granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows), possession (something the user and only the user has), and inherence (something the user and only the user is).&nbsp;[†](#w-mfa)

 Multimedia
 : Content that uses a combination of different content forms such as text, audio, images, animations, video, and interactive content.
 Multimedia contrasts with media that use only rudimentary computer displays such as text-only or traditional forms of printed or hand-produced material.
 Multimedia can be recorded and played, displayed, interacted with or accessed by information content processing devices, such as computerized and electronic devices, but can also be part of a live performance.&nbsp;[†](#w-multimedia)